 Mitigating climate change with data

 As demonstrated above, after years of emitting greenhouse gases, the effects of climate change are very evident.
-Certainly, it’s time to collectively mitigate and reduce our carbon footprint.
+Certainly, it’s time to collectively mitigate the climate change and reduce our carbon footprint.

 We’re going to come out and just say it—we believe it starts with better data.